 One of the biggest hurdles faced in data analytics is dealing with massive amounts of data.
 Whenever you conduct research on a particular demographic, it would be impractical and even impossible to study the whole population.
 So how do we overcome this problem?
 Is there a way that you can pick a subset of the data that represents the entire dataset?
 As it turns out, there is.
-There are a number of sampling techniques that you can use for research without having to investigate the entire dataset.
-Before we get started with types of sampling techniques we need to know what exactly is sampling and how does it work?
+There are several different types of sampling techniques in data analytics that you can use for research without having to investigate the entire dataset.
+Before we start with types of sampling techniques in data analytics, we need to know what exactly is sampling and how does it work?

 What is Sampling?

-It is the practice of selecting an individual group from a population in order to study the whole population.
+It is the practice of selecting an individual group from a population to study the whole population.